webgme/webgme/docs/analysis_tools/creating_the_simulator_plugin.rst

 ----------------------------
 Plugin can be invoked from other plugins and the invoker will receive the results generated from the invoked plugin.
 The video below shows how to do this.

+`Click here to open the video in a browser. <https://www.youtube.com/embed/TnP5oxjgyUU>`_.

 .. raw:: html